 I check email (including Canvas messaging) frequently and will do my best to respond ASAP.
-However, if there is an email I receive that requires a response of more than two paragraphs (e.g. "Can you explain Tetralogy of Fallot?"
-"How do I best study for this class?"), it is simply best to chat over office hours.
+However, if there is an email I receive that requires a response of more than two paragraphs (e.g. "Can you explain Tetralogy of Fallot?"), it is simply best to chat over office hours.
 I would answer way more thoroughly too!